Evolution of X-ray galaxy Cluster Properties in a Representative Sample (EXCPReS). Optimal binning for temperature profile extraction: observations and data processing

 \subsection{Data preparation}

-All data sets were retrieved and reprocessed with the \xmm\ Science Analysis Software, using the methods described extensively in e.g. \citet[][]{bar17}.
-In brief, the events list were (i) cleaned for solar flare contamination \citep{pra03}; (ii) filtered with PATTERN-selected (0-12 for EMOS and 0-4 for EPN); (iii) corrected for vignetting; (iv) point source subtracted (after detection in the [0.3-2]~keV and [2-5]~keV co-added EMOS+EPN image using the SAS task \verb+ewavedetect+, tuned to a detection threshold of 5$\sigma$ and double-checked visually).
+All data sets were retrieved and reprocessed with the \xmm\ Science Analysis Software, using the methods described extensively in for instance \citet[][]{bar17}.
+In brief, the events list were (i) cleaned for solar flare contamination \citep{pra03}; (ii) filtered with PATTERN-selected (0-12 for EMOS and 0-4 for EPN); (iii) corrected for vignetting (by attributing a vignetting weight function to each event, see \citealt{arn01}); (iv) point source subtracted (after detection in the [0.3-2]~keV and [2-5]~keV co-added EMOS+EPN image using the SAS task \verb+ewavedetect+, tuned to a detection threshold of 5$\sigma$ and double-checked visually).
 All clusters have effective observation from the three \xmm\ cameras, except MS1621.5+2640 whose PN data had to be discarded due to a high rate of contamination by solar flares.
 Table~\ref{t:time} lists the observation details for the sample.
 Exposure times are the sum of EMOS (EMOS1 and EMOS2) and the EPN effective exposure time (i.e. after flare cleaning).

 The (solar) particle plus instrumental background templates used in later spatial and spectral analysis were obtained by stacking Filter Wheel Closed (FWC) observations for each camera.
 The same cleaning, PATTERN selection and vignetting correction steps were applied to the FWC events lists.
 The FWC files were finally cast to match the astrometry of each cluster observation and renormalised to the quiescent count rate in the [10-12] and [12-14]~keV bands for EMOS and EPN, respectively.